 Subscribe to my YouTube channel

-To start the Shek Pik Country Trail, make your way up Ngong Ping village.
+To start the Shek Pik Country Trail, make your way up to Ngong Ping village.

 Here are a few options to get there: